nicocaliman/AKARI/README.md

 A light bulb sends light horizontally and vertically, illuminating its entire row and column unless its light crashes into a black cell.
 Black cells are enumerated from 0-4, indicating how many bulbs must be placed adjacent to its 4 sides.

+This logic puzzle is also known as "LIGHT UP".